 Hours from Scotland's cities, houses dot Skye's landscape.
-The separation from the mainland and the distance between houses had me reveling in the isolation and, at the same time, feeling a sense of community - despite being a traveler.
+The separation from the mainland and the distance between houses had me reveling in the isolation and, at the same time, feeling a sense of community, despite being a traveler.

-Having arrived at my destination I sat in front of my hostel and looked left where the land of grasses, moss, heather, and bracken faded into the sea.
-And then I turned my attention to the right where the land rose toward jagged cliffs of granite and a range of rocky cliffs.
+Having arrived at my destination, I sat in front of my hostel and looked left where the land of grasses, moss, heather, and bracken faded into the sea.
+Then I turned my attention to the right, where the land rose toward jagged cliffs of granite and a range of rocky cliffs.

-One can go and admire its beauty but I suggest that to really appreciate it one should spend time enveloped in its landscape--a landscape better described by photos than words.
+One can go to admire Skye's beauty but I suggest that to really appreciate it, one should spend time enveloped in its landscape–a landscape better described by photos than words.
 Here are a few of my favorites.

-The Isle of Skye Without a Car
+Getting Around the Isle of Skye Without a Car

 Planning my trip to Skye was a challenge logistically.
 I could have rented a car but I'm not confident driving on the left side of the road.
-There are many places to stay, however, they are expensive - most were out of my price range.
+There are many places to stay, however, they are expensive.
+Most were out of my price range.
 Plus, I was looking for a bit of quiet.
 I didn't want to be in a town.
 Research took me all over the Internet learning what was possible.
 Here's the information I think you need to travel to Skye without a car–what I learned in advance and while there.

 - Lay of the Land

 - Portree is the main town on the Isle of Skye.
 It's the hub for buses.
-There is a tourist information office in the town to answer your questions and a Coop where you can buy groceries.
+There is a tourist information office in the town to answer your questions and a Co-op where you can buy groceries.
 There are also a number of restaurants there.

 - The Old Man of Storr is the most popular walk.
 It's busy and unless you're there on the off-season it will not give you that feeling of really being on the Isle of Skye.

 - The Quiraing is a hike very worth doing.
 Most people start at the parking lot on the south end and don't complete the walk.
 Consequently, that section of the walk is busy.
 I recommend that you start at the north entry point, which I did.
-As a result I met only one party of three until I was at the halfway mark.
+As a result, I met only one party of three until I was at the halfway mark.

 - Isle of Skye Without a Car

 - Stagecoach is the local bus service on Skye.
 It is not frequent but their planning tool is helpful.
-I got caught on a Sunday afternoon in Portree after 5 pm when the service had ended and had to pay for a taxi to my hostel.
+I got caught on a Sunday afternoon in Portree after 5:00 pm when the service had ended and had to pay for a taxi to my hostel.
 That was expensive.
 It's important to note that, outside of the towns, you don't have to be at a designated bus stop for the bus to pick you up.
 You can flag the bus down.

 - Walking paths are everywhere and are an option.
 However, if you're trying to get somewhere in particular it's probably not your best choice.

 - Hitchhiking is done on Skye.
-I had not hitchhiked in decades but because transportation is so limited and the island so small it's done there.
+I had not hitchhiked in decades but because transportation is so limited and the island so small, it's done there.
 I hitchhiked three times and each time I was picked up by tourists.
 On one occasion it was a couple from Denmark, one of whom is known as Monsieur Guerlain, a perfume blogger.
 The three of us went for coffee.

 - Real Scottish Journeys is a tour company.
 I did a one-day tour with them to ensure that I didn't miss the Isle of Skye's highlights.
 I'm glad I did because I could not give you an opinion on places like the Fairy Pools otherwise.
 Bill was an excellent guide, weaving traditional music and folklore into his commentary.
 If I had a week I would definitely recommend the tour for orientation.
 However, with little time I would recommend a long walk rather than a bus tour as that's how to experience the real Skye.